stenskjaer/lemmatizer/README.md

  - [ ] Do a bit of performance testing to see how it performs with larger files.
  - [ ] Document the index locorum function.
- - [ ] Document the line numbering scheme.